anujpathania/HotSniper/README.md

 * PeriodicFrequency and CPI stack traces are generated i nthe files "PeriodicFrequency.log" and "PeriodicCPIStack.log".

-* The instantaneous- power and thermal value can also be read in the Sniper program code itself using "getPowerOfComponent" and "getTemperatureOfComponent" function in "scheduler_open.cc", respectively.
+* The instantaneous- power and thermal value can also be read in the Sniper program code itself using "getPowerOfComponent" and "getTemperatureOfComponent" function in "performance_counters.cc", respectively.
 This can be used to feedback power and thermal information to your scheduler for taking decisions.

 * If thermal values are not required then processing overhead due to HotSpot execution can be removed with the setting below attribute to false in "base.cfg".